Last time, we featured quotations from Charles Hodge (CH) and his son, A. A. Hodge (AAH). Here we complete that listing.

 Trials, Blessings of: Afflictions are the cause of eternal glory.
 Not the meritorious cause, but still the procuring cause.
 (CH) “Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love Him.”
 (James 1:12)

-Trials (people, things, or situations that test our endurance or forbearance): It is a great consolation to know that dissensions (disputes, conflict, friction, antagonism) don’t happen by accident or chance, but are ordered by God’s providence, and are designed, as storms, for the purpose of our purification.
+Trials (people, things, or situations that test our endurance): It is a great consolation to know that dissensions (disputes, conflict, friction, antagonism) don’t happen by accident or chance, but are ordered by God’s providence, and are designed, as storms, for the purpose of our purification.
 (CH) “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”
 (James 1:2-4)

 Vigilance (keeping careful watch for possible danger or difficulties): Those whom God has promised to save He has promised to make watchful.
 (CH)